vckyou/Reforestation/README.md

-## Why don't sharks eat clowns?
-Because they taste funny.
+## Why does Norway have barcodes on their battleships?
+So when they get back to port, they can Scandinavian.